Cypher (film): Plot

-Morgan discovers that all the convention attendees are spies as he is, all thinking themselves individual spies working for Digicorp.
+Morgan discovers that all the convention attendees believe themselves to be Digicorp spies.
 While they are drugged from the served drinks, plastic-clad scientists probe, inject and brainwash them.
 Individual headsets reinforce their new identities, preparing them to be used and then disposed of.
 Morgan manages to convince Digicorp that he believes his new identity.
 He is then recruited by Sunway Systems, a rival of Digicorp.
 Sunway's Head of Security, Callaway, encourages Morgan to act as a double agent, feeding corrupted data to Digicorp.
 Morgan calls Rita, who warns him that Sunway is equally ruthless, and that he is in fact being used by Rita's boss, Sebastian Rooks.
 Morgan manages to steal the required information from Sunway Systems' vault, escaping with Rita's help.

 Rita ultimately takes him to meet Rooks.
 When she temporarily leaves the room, a nervous Morgan calls Finster, and becomes even more distressed.
 He accidentally shoots Rita, who encourages him to ignore her and meet Rooks in the room next door.
 Morgan finds the room filled with objects which appear to be personal to him, including a photograph of him and Rita together.
 Realising that he is apparently Rooks, he turns to Rita in disbelief.